 Address: Oststraße 9, 35745 Herborn, Deutschland

-My love for bonsai pots is similar to my passion for bonsai trees alone.
-I have been shaping bonsai trees for a long time and when doing so I mostly endeavour to create a dramatic expression, old age and patina while sculpting authentic dead wood.
-Only wild yamadori with their originality can fulfil this vision of mine.
+My love for Bonsai pots is similar to my passion for Bonsai trees alone.
+I have been shaping Bonsai trees for a long time and when doing so I mostly endeavor to create a dramatic expression, old age and patina while sculpting authentic dead wood.
+Only wild yamadori with their originality can fulfill this vision of mine.

 Address: Nová štvrť 3, 082 12 Kapušany, Slovakia

 Marnic was born on the 30th of March 1966 in Opbrakel, Belgium.
 In 1985 he started experimenting with painting and sculpting.
 Since 1995 he began with pottery, mainly raku and tableware.
-In 2000 he builded his gaskiln.
-In 2007, he made his own woodfired kiln, an anagama-noborigama hybrid (Japanese type).
-In 2010 he made his first steps with making bonsai pots.
-Since 2011 he’s making bonsai pots in cooperation with Jean-pierre Timmermans.
+In 2000 he build his gaskiln.
+In 2007, he made his own wood fired kiln, an anagama-noborigama hybrid (Japanese type).
+In 2010 he made his first steps with making Bonsai pots.
+Since 2011 he’s making Bonsai pots in cooperation with Jean-pierre Timmermans.

 Address: Boelarebos 8, 9500 Geraardsbergen, Belgium

 René was born in Seraing on July 1st, 1945.
 The idea to start making Bonsai pots came from his hobby Bonsai he did for a long time.
 René has ever had potters as friends including Andreas van Kerckhove; he was the potter of Danny Use.
 Andreas served as René’s big example, in the pottery work of René you can recognize the education that he got from Andreas.